THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 Online Direct Certification Matching Process (DCMP)

-To provide increased access to free meals to children entitled to free meal benefits and allow for more accurate reporting, better policy and decision making at the local, State and federal levels, the Child Nutrition Program Administration (CNPA) has developed a new Direct Certification Matching Process (DCMP).
+To provide increased access to free meals to children entitled to free meal benefits and allow for more accurate reporting, better policy and decision making at the local, State and federal levels, the New York State Education Department (NYSED) has a state-level Direct Certification Matching Process (DCMP).

 The DCMP provides users with access to direct certification (DC) data (e.g., SNAP and Medicaid lists) and to DC data that has been matched to New York State student records through the New York State Student Identification System (NYSSIS).

 The NYSSIS system and State Match capabilities are available on the NYSED Web site, at the NYSED Application Business Portal (https://portal.nysed.gov/abp).